 Classes are an hour long and the course runs for six weeks.
 These are generally six consecutive weeks (same day of the week and time) unless otherwise stated.

 The Life Skills course is the first step on the training journey so your dog doesn’t need to have attended any formal training prior to starting.
-You do need to also attend the Introductory Seminar to complete the Life skills class.
+You do need to watch the online Introductory Seminar to complete the Life skills class.

 Your dog does need to be able to cope with people and other dogs and a distance of a few meters.
 If they find this hard then please speak to us as it might be that 1-2-1 training is more suitable.
 Coming into class when your dog is not ready can actually worsen some behaviours.

 No, our courses are not attendance based.
 There is an assessment at the end of the course.
-If you pass you will receive your medal and be eligible to continue up the levels.
+If you pass you will receive your medal (except for Life Skills) and be eligible to continue up the levels.

 The standard required to pass is high and some dogs will not pass first time but as long as you and your dog are having fun and making progress that is the most important thing!
 We will always support you and your dog and work to help get the best from them.